Engee documentation

 x(n) = IC

-• Output - the block applies the value of the parameters Initial condition to the block output.
+• Output — the block applies the value of the parameter Initial condition to the exit of the block.

 Set the initial states: